arnaud4d/documentation/docs/temp-netkit/netkit.md

 $param:=New object
 $param.name:="Microsoft"
 $param.permission:="signedIn"
-$param.clientId:="your-client-id" // Replace with the client id you obtained on the Microsoft identity platform
+$param.clientId:="your-client-id" // Replace with your Microsoft identity platform client ID
 $param.redirectURI:="http://127.0.0.1:50993/authorize/"
 $param.scope:="https://outlook.office.com/SMTP.Send" // Get consent for sending an smtp email

 // Instantiate an object of the OAuth2Provider class
 $oAuth2:=New OAuth2 provider($param)

 // Request a token using the class function

-$token:=$oAuth2.getToken() // Sends a token request and starts the a web server on the port specified in $param.redirectURI to intercept the authorization response
+// Send a token request and start the a web server on the port specified in $param.redirectURI
+//to intercept the authorization response
+$token:=$oAuth2.getToken()

 // Set the email address for SMTP configuration
 $address:= "email-sender-address@outlook.fr" // Replace with your Microsoft email account address

 // Set the email's content and metadata
 $email:=New object
 $email.subject:="My first mail"
 $email.from:=$address